wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ### Add a data set of planet details

 A production application would typically retrieve data from an external source such as a REST API or a database.
-However, for simpicity in this exercise, you'll use an in-memory dataset.
+However, for simplicity in this exercise, you'll use an in-memory dataset.

 Add a new file **planets.json** to the **./src/app/planetBot** folder and add the following JSON to it: